 Because they involve more types of materials and a more detailed process of production, there are not reliable hybrid mattresses under $500 that we feel comfortable recommending.
-Instead, we suggest looking at one of the other mattress options or finding a way to stretch your budget for a hybrid like the Tuck mattress, which comes with a range of great features.
+Instead, we suggest looking at one of the other mattress options or finding a way to stretch your budget for a hybrid like the Helix Mattress, which comes with a range of great features.

 Latex mattresses tend to be more expensive, and as a result, there are very few options available under $500.
 If you really are working with a tight budget and are committed to getting a latex mattress, our top choices are the IKEA Latex mattresses.